Trump to leave Iraq off new immigration ban order: source

 SECURITY CONSIDERATIONS

 During the presidential election campaign last year, Trump called for a temporary ban on all Muslims entering the United States.
-He said his initial executive order issued just a week after he took office was needed to head off attacks by Islamist militants.
+He said his initial executive order issued a week after he took office was needed to head off Islamist militant attacks.

-However, the White House official said the new order was based on national security considerations and had nothing to do with religion.
+The White House official said the new order was based on national security concerns and had nothing to do with religion.

 “It is substantially different from the first order yet it will do the same thing in this important way: It will protect the country and keep us safe,” the official said.
-The administration also would reset the clock on the 90-day travel ban.
+The administration would reset the clock on the 90-day travel ban.

+The FBI is investigating 300 people admitted into the United States as refugees as part of 1,000 counter-terrorism probes involving Islamic State or individuals inspired by the militant group, congressional sources told Reuters on Monday, citing senior administration officials.

-The official said U.S. government agencies would determine whether Syria or other nations had made sufficient security improvements to be taken back into the refugee admissions program.
+The White House official said U.S. government agencies would determine whether Syria or other nations had made sufficient security improvements to be taken back into the refugee admissions program.

 The new order launches a 90-day period for the Department of Homeland Security (DHS) to define a new series of requirements for countries to have full participation in U.S. entry programs.